noxlovette/BCF/README.md

 cd BCF
 ```

 2. Define the .env file in the *backend* folder.
 Ensure it’s not in your version control.
 Below is an example.
+DO set up a SENTRY_DSN variable for both .envs.
 ```env
 PGNAME=name
 PGUSER=user